Rules and Regulations for Madison Soccer Spring 2023

 All players are required to wear shin guards.

-All players should wear Soccer Cleats (however it is not a mandatory).
+All players should wear Soccer Cleats (however it is not a mandatory in the 100's division).

 Metal Cleats and Football/Baseball Cleats are not allowed